Templates

 UV Fast Curing Craft Resin - If you happen to live in the Western United States or Japan near a Daiso store, check there first since they sell UV craft resin in small superglue-sized tubes which are much easier to handle and won't seize up over time.
 If you live elsewhere in the world, you'll probably need to buy UV resin by the bottle.
 I recommend going with the smallest sized bottle you can find, since in my experience, if you let it sit on the shelf too long it'll set up on it's own, even without UV exposure.
 I'll get into using UV Craft Resin more in the next post-printing section, but sometimes, if a part breaks, cracks, or gets a chip in it while you're cutting off supports, a little bit of UV craft resin can be used to repair the damage and seal any holes salvaging the print.

-UV Putty - This stuff is currently a bit hard to find, but well worth tracking down a tin.
-It's basically just UV resin in putty form.
-It's not as transparent as resin, and you can't color it for creating eyes and TARDIS control panels, but it's thickness and maleability is absolutely perfect for filling in holes, covering over seams, and other repair jobs.
+UV Putty - This stuff is currently a bit hard to come by, but well worth tracking down.
+It's basically just UV resin with a slightly more viscous frosting-like consistency that usually comes in a tin (specifically made for 3D printing) or a tube (intended for automotive repairs).
+It's not as transparent as resin, and you can't color it for creating eyes and TARDIS control panels, but it's thickness and tendency to stay where you put it make is absolutely perfect for filling in holes, covering over seams, rebuilding broken parts, and other minor repair jobs.
+Note that since it's thicker and more opaque than liquid resin, you can only build up about a mm at a time.

 What brands of resin do you recommend?